tatumio/ecosystem-addons/README.md

 - The `init` method is called and awaited during Tatum SDK initialization - **override if needed**.
 - The `destroy` method is called and awaited during Tatum SDK destruction - **override if needed**.
 - The `tatumSdkContainer` property provides access to the instance specific `TatumSdkContainer`.
+- The `supportedNetworks` property needs to be implemented by the extension defining list of supported networks.

 ### `ITatumSdkContainer` Interface